Characterization of a turbulent flow with independent variation of Mach and Reynolds numbers: Results

 \section{Results}

 We survey mean flow characteristics as well as turbulence statistics in the turbulent jet and compare the data with those available in the literature.
-A description of the parameter space covered by the present experiment is followed by a characterization of the near ($\approx 2D$) and far ($\approx 9D$) fields of the turbulent jet, and their evolution with increasing Mach number, all of which anchor our analysis of second-order turbulence statistics such as autocorrelation functions and spectra.
+A description of the parameter space covered by the present experiment is followed by a characterization of the turbulent jet at stations 1 ($\approx 2D$) and 2 ($\approx 9D$), and their evolution with increasing Mach number, all of which anchor our analysis of second-order turbulence statistics such as autocorrelation functions and spectra.